php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

         //
     }

 You may also retrieve the owner of a polymorphic relation from the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
 In our case, that is the `commentable` method on the `Comment` model.
 So, we will access that method as a dynamic property:

     $comment = App\Comment::find(1);

     $commentable = $comment->commentable;

 The `commentable` relation on the `Comment` model will return either a `Post` or `Video` instance, depending on which type of model owns the comment.

+#### Custom Polymorphic Types

+By default, Laravel will use the fully qualified class name to store the type of the related model.
+For instance, given the example above where a `Comment` may belong to a `Post` or a `Video`, the default `commentable_type` would be either `App\Post` or `App\Video`, respectively.
+However, you may wish to decouple your database from your application's internal structure.
+In that case, you may define a relationship "morph map" to instruct Eloquent to use a custom name for each model instead of the class name:

+    use Illuminate\Database\Eloquent\Relations\Relation;

+    Relation::morphMap([
+        'posts' => 'App\Post',
+        'videos' => 'App\Video',
+    ]);

+You may register the `morphMap` in the `boot` function of your `AppServiceProvider` or create a separate service provider if you wish.

 <a name="many-to-many-polymorphic-relations"></a>

-### Many To Many (Polymorphic)
+### Many To Many Polymorphic Relations

 #### Table Structure

-Many-to-many polymorphic relations are slightly more complicated than `morphOne` and `morphMany` relationships.
+In addition to traditional polymorphic relations, you may also define "many-to-many" polymorphic relations.
 For example, a blog `Post` and `Video` model could share a polymorphic relation to a `Tag` model.
 Using a many-to-many polymorphic relation allows you to have a single list of unique tags that are shared across blog posts and videos.
 First, let's examine the table structure:

     posts
         id - integer